-In the Project Explorer tab, right-click your Java web project, select Run As, and click Run On Server.
+In the Project Explorer tab, right-click your Java web project, click Run As, and then click Run On Server.

-In the Run On Server wizard, Manually define a new server.
+In the Run On Server wizard, click Manually define a new server.

-Expand the Apache item in the Select the server type explorer and select Tomcat v6.0 Server or Tomcat v7.0 Server.
+Under Select the server type, expand Apache, and then click Tomcat v6.0 Server or Tomcat v7.0 Server.

 You might be prompted to install Apache.
-If you are using Microsoft Windows, you can click the Download and Install button to install the software.
-After you have installed the software, click Finish.
+If you are using Microsoft Windows, you can click Download and Install to install the software.
+After you install the software, click Finish.